A fresh pot of coffee is as simple as the press of a button with a grind and brew coffee maker.

-Our top pick is the premium, high-end Breville BDC650BSS Grind Control.
-This is the most flexible machine on our list, with the ability to brew one cup at a time, up to 12 cups.
+Our top pick is the Breville BDC650BSS Grind Control for being the most flexible machine on our list, with the ability to brew one cup at a time, up to 12 cups in total.

 Not only that, it has the widest range of grind and strength settings that we’ve seen.
 We figure if you really want quality coffee, it’s worth spending a bit of extra money to make it the best possible brew.

 - Auto shut down and brew pause

 - Stainless steel thermal carafe – holds 12-cups

 - 8-ounce bean hopper